-As first generation parents who are raising kids in the digital age and NOT having being raised with devices, we find it hard to know if we are giving our child too much screen time.
+As first-generation parents who are raising kids in the digital age and NOT having been raised with devices, we find it hard to know if we are giving our child too much screen time.

 We are still discovering the screen time dilemma and we want to make sure we are not hampering our child’s brain development with too much screen access.